• Skip to primary navigation

 Proactive customer service is rare.
 Thinking for the customer and anticipating what they might need creates loyal customers.
 You can make a mistake, but because you’ve had a track record of excellent customer service and thinking ahead of what they need, they easily forgive you.

-Customer Psychology 101
+Customer Psychology 101customer service

 If I get great service at a restaurant and great food, will I come back?
 Sure.
 That’s the place I’m looking for.
 It may even be pricy, but the price will be justified because of the quality delivered in both food and service.